nehrvim/demo-hugo-site/exampleSite/content/projects/kids_room.md

   - Wooden work
   - Wall work
 badges:
+  - "Furniture assembly"
+  - "Paiting"
-  - "Indoor design"
+  - "Interior design"
-  - "Wallwork"
-  - "Wooden work"
+  - "Electrical work"
-image: /images/projects/wall_install.jpeg
+image: /images/projects/kids_room.jpeg
 content: |-
-  This project involved creating a visually appealing wall art gallery featuring framed photographs.
+    This project involved creating a vibrant and functional space for a child's bedroom.
-  The design process included selecting the ideal wall space, determining the layout, and choosing the appropriate frame styles to complement the images.
+    The team painted the walls in cheerful colors and assembled new furniture pieces to match the desired aesthetic.
+    To add a touch of magic, LED lights were strategically placed to create a cozy and inviting atmosphere.
-  The end result was a stunning and personalized display that showcased the homeowner's favorite memories.
+    The completed room was a perfect blend of fun and relaxation, tailored to the child's unique personality.

 toc:
 ---